 How to Group and Summarize Data in Excel: 3 Suitable Ways

 For this, we are going to use the following dataset.
 The dataset contains three months; January, February, and March.
 Also some products and the sales of each product in those three months.
-Now, we want to group the dataset by the month and summarize the total sale of each month.
+Now, we want to group the dataset by the month and summarize the total sales of each month.

 1. Grouping and Summarizing Data with Excel Subtotal Tool

 The original dataset must be properly organized and must not have any empty cells in able to use the Excel Subtotal tool.
 This will summarize and group the data.
-Let’s look at the procedures to use this tool to group and summarize data in excel.
+Let’s look at the procedures to use this tool to group and summarize data in Excel.